 Given that our data contains missing values for some of the survey questions, we re-estimate our models by imputing missing values for the independent variables.
 We replace missing values of a variable with the average of the variable.
-We include a dummy variable in each regression
+We include a dummy variable in each regression that equals one if the observation contains an imputed value and zero otherwise.
+Appendix Tables A7, A12, B7, and B12 present these results.
+We present several specifications.
+First, we impute values for control variables but do not impute Parental English Ability or the components of the IV.
+The second specification imputes controls and parental English Ability values but does not impute the IV components.
+The last model imputes all independent variables.
+Generally, the results are consistent with our main findings when using these models.

-5The algorithm is developed by Bakker et al. (2009).
+&lt;sup>5 The algorithm is developed by Bakker et al. (2009).
 Isphording and Otten (2013) provide a detailed explanation of the ASJP dataset and the linguistic distance measure.

-6We do not focus on this measure as it may be less appropriate in our context because it is based on the language scores from adult English-speaking Americans learning another language.
+&lt;sup>6 We do not focus on this measure as it may be less appropriate in our context because it is based on the language scores from adult English-speaking Americans learning another language.
 This construction assumes symmetry in the difficulty between English-speaking natives learning another language and an immigrant speaking that language learning English.
 It also assumes that the only reason for differences between test scores is the difficulty of learning a language when motivating factors like differential economic or social returns across languages likely also play a role.